manifest/pal/README.md

 ### Introduction

-PAL is designed to minimize the efforts of integration a user authentication in web applications.
+PAL is designed to minimize the efforts of integration a user authentication to the web application.
-It have written in pure Erlang and independed from HTTP server software or whatever framework.
-Any developer can extend the library, create their own authentication workflow for everything from Facebook to LDAP.
+It can be used with any HTTP server and any developer can extend the library, create their own authentication workflow for everything from Facebook to LDAP.
 PAL is inspired by [OmniAuth][omniauth], [Friend][friend] and [Passport][passport].

 #### How to use